 If you’re looking for a quick and easy bath time treat to pamper and scent the skin, then look no further than these floral bath salts.
 The Dead Sea, Himalayan, and Epsom’s salt are packed full of skin-loving minerals.
 I’ve teamed them up with some of the most fragrant essential oils that will leave your skin smelling wonderful.

-Hopefully, you saw my post last week on how to make 4 different bath salts.
+Hopefully, you saw my post last week on 4 DIY bath salts.
 But adding flowers to bath salts not only takes them to new aesthetic and aromatic heights, but they also bring some great detoxing and skin softening benefits.
 It’s also a great way of using up any dried flowers that you may have leftover from other recipes.

 Looking After Your Floral Bath Salts

 Salt draws moisture from the air which can cause the salt to become soggy and turn your pretty petals brown. so make sure you transfer them into a jar with a tight-fitting lid as soon as you have finished making them.
 To keep them in tip-top condition your salts should also be stored in a cool dry place between uses.

-Although these gorgeous bath salts will look pretty in any glass jar, thrift shops are a great place for picking up some unusual unique jars that give these salts an added touch.
+Although these gorgeous salts will look pretty in any glass jar, thrift shops are a great place for picking up some unusual unique jars that give these salts an added touch.
 Just make sure you give them a quick wipe down with rubbing alcohol before use.

 Using A Bath Tea Bag